Noodles are a fast, tasty meal and super easy to make vegan. Kids tend to love noodles so Vegan Noodles are a good family supper.

 If you’re in the mood for some soup you can try our Crispy Tofu Soup recipe here:

 We hope you enjoy this recipe – once you’re use to stir frying recipes they really are quick and easy.
 To begin with I always found it a bit frantic – preferring a casserole and some mashed potatoes, but now that I’m use to the speed of stir fried cooking, I discovered that Vegan Noodles is a really easy supper.

 - 1 inch Fresh Ginger (use a tsp of ground ginger if you don't have fresh)

 - 3 tbsp Soya Sauce

-- Fry the onion is a little bit of oil
+- Fry the onion in a little bit of oil.

-- Add in any ‘soft’ vegetables you are using like peas, or the edamame and stir for a couple of minutes to get them hot and then serve (with a fork unless you are really good with chop sticks).
+- Add in any 'soft' vegetables you are using like peas or edamame and stir for a couple of minutes to get them hot and then serve (with a fork unless you are really good with chopsticks).